sunnychavan/Milestone/README.md

 AI two-fold: as a tree-search-based, hyper-heuristic AI that is improved genetically; and as a NN trained on the resulting data.

+To launch our Milestone AI, simply launch the rust process.
+We recommend `cargo run --release` (with rust installed..).

 ## Board Position Strings

 - Creating a board from scratch: